- Custom Designed Equipment

-JET-VAC Thermocompressors use a jet of high-pressure gas as an operating medium to entrain a low-pressure gas, mix the two and discharge the mix at an intermediate pressure.
-The gases can be steam, air, propane or any other gas.
-When both gases are steam, the compressor is referred to as a thermocompressor.
+JET-VAC Thermocompressors use a jet of high-pressure media to entrain a low-pressure gas or vapor, mix the two and discharge the mix at an intermediate pressure.
+The fluids can be steam, air, propane or any other vapor phase material.
+When both vapors are steam, the compressor is referred to as a thermocompressor.

-Motive gas, under pressure, enters the thermocompressor and flows through its nozzle.
-The nozzle converts the high-pressure gas into a high-velocity stream, creating suction and causing entrainment of the low-pressure gas.
-The two gasses mix in the thermocompressor body.
-The diffuser then converts the velocity head of the gas mixture into a static head to obtain the proper discharge pressure.
+Motive steam, under pressure, enters the thermocompressor and flows through its nozzle.
+The nozzle converts the high-pressure vapor into a high-velocity stream, creating suction and causing entrainment of the low-pressure steam.
+The two vaporsmix in the thermocompressor body.
+The diffuser then converts the velocity head of the mixture into a static head to obtain the proper discharge pressure.

-Thermocompressors are used in the process, paper, petroleum, power and gas industries to circulate steam, boost low-pressure steam and to mix, transfer and compress gasses.
+Thermocompressors are used in the process, paper, petroleum, power and gas industries to circulate steam, boost low-pressure steam and to mix, transfer and compress other gases and vapors.

-- These have an absolute discharge pressure of less than 1.8 times the absolute suction pressure.
+These have an absolute discharge pressure of less than 1.8 times the absolute suction pressure for steam as the motive fluid.
 Constant suction pressure is maintained at varying capacities by controlling the motive flow.